 Many people believe rosacea is the same for everyone.
 But there are actually 4 types of rosacea.
 The most familiar type is characterized by facial redness, flushing, and highly visible facial blood vessels.
 The 3 other subtypes are:

 - Bumps and pimples, usually following the facial redness

 - Eye irritation, resulting in bloodshot or watery eyes

-No matter the type, the signs and symptoms are similar and often begin with persistent redness, flushing of the face, dry skin, and burning or stinging.
-The severity in redness and irritation varies widely, so don’t disregard consistent symptoms even if they are not severe.
+No matter the type, the signs and symptoms are similar and often begin with persistent redness, face flushing, dry skin, and burning or stinging.
+The severity of redness and irritation varies widely, so don’t disregard consistent symptoms even if they are not severe.

-If you suffer from rosacea, there are many lifestyle factors to take into consideration when determining what triggers a flare up.
-Common triggers include stress, diet, amount of exercise, your skin care routine, sun exposure, and your use of cosmetics.
-When trying to maintain symptoms, keep in mind the number of activities that could affect your skin.
-Your dermatologist can educate you on certain triggers and activities to avoid.
+Patients diagnosed with rosacea often aren’t aware of certain lifestyle factors that can trigger flare-ups of the condition.
+Common triggers include stress, diet, amount of exercise, your skincare routine, sun exposure, and your use of cosmetics.
+Remember the number of activities that could affect your skin when trying to maintain symptoms.
+Your dermatologist can educate you on specific triggers and activities to avoid.